fbranda/lassa-fever/README.md

-# Nigeria – Lassa fever outbreak
+# Lassa fever outbreak

 ## Contents

-This repository contains data extracted from the [Nigeria Centre for Disease Control and Prevention (NCDC)](https://ncdc.gov.ng/diseases/sitreps/?cat=5&name=An%20update%20of%20Lassa%20fever%20outbreak%20in%20Nigeria) bulletins.
+This repository currently contains data extracted from the [Nigeria Centre for Disease Control and Prevention (NCDC)](https://ncdc.gov.ng/diseases/sitreps/?cat=5&name=An%20update%20of%20Lassa%20fever%20outbreak%20in%20Nigeria) bulletins.

 ## Getting the data